Susan R. St. Clair

 Susan worked previously as the marketing director for ComCast in Ft.
 Wayne, IN for 10 years and then as a sales representative in advertising for the Norwalk Reflector for over 10 years, before retiring for health reasons.
 Susan had a creative, artistic flare which was reflected in her love for music, gardening, needlework, painting, and decorating for the different seasons of the year.
 She enjoyed road trips with her family and she enjoyed traveling abroad, including to Scotland, Ireland, and England.

-Susan is survived by her loving family, parents, Dennis & Joyce St. Clair, sister, Jennifer (Gary) Walterbusch, brothers, Mark (Jolene) St. Clair, Jeffrey (Judy) St. Clair, and Scott (Judy) St. Clair, many aunts & uncles, many nieces & nephews, and her dog; faithful companion, Dewey.
+Susan is survived by her loving family, parents, Dennis and Joyce St. Clair, sister, Jennifer (Gary) Walterbusch, brothers, Mark (Jolene) St. Clair, Jeffrey (Judy) St. Clair, and Scott (Judy) St. Clair, many aunts and uncles, many nieces and nephews, and her dog; faithful companion, Dewey.

-Memorial services for Susan will be conducted 1:00 p.m., Saturday, August 05, 2017 at the Gerner-Wolf- Walker Funeral Home & Crematory, 216 Washington St., Port Clinton, OH with visitation one hour prior from 12. to 1 p.m.
+Memorial services for Susan will be conducted 1:00 p.m., Saturday, August 05, 2017 at the Gerner-Wolf- Walker Funeral Home and Crematory, 216 Washington St., Port Clinton, OH with visitation one hour prior from 12. to 1 p.m.
 Memorial donations in memory of Susan may be given to the American Cancer Society.
 Online condolences may be shared with the family @www.walkerfuneralhomes.com.

 NR08012017